yandex-cloud/docs/en/speechkit/stt/streaming.md

 If speech fragment recognition is successful, you will receive a message containing a list of recognition results (`chunks[]`).
 Each result contains the following fields:

-* `alternatives[]` — List of alternative recognition results.
+* `alternatives[]` —  List of recognized text alternatives.
 Each alternative contains the following fields:
     * `text` — Recognized text.
     * `confidence` — Recognition accuracy.
 Currently the service always returns `1`, which is equivalent to 100%.
 * `final` — Set to `true` if the result is final and to `false` if it is intermediate.